microsoft/MSIX-PackageSupportFramework/samples/PSFSample/PSFSamplePackage/readme.txt

 	such writes to a suitable location such as the app's local cached data folder.

-This sample contains a single fixup DLL which shims two Win32 functions:
+This sample contains a single fixup DLL which fixes two Win32 functions:
-1. MessageBoxWShim replaces the MessageBoxW caption with "Fixup Message".
+1. MessageBoxWFixup replaces the MessageBoxW caption with "Fixup Message".
     This is demonstrated indirectly when the app calls MessageBox.Show, with the caption "App Message".
-2. CreateFileWShim monitors calls to CreateFileW that attempt to create a file with extension "log".
-When such an attempt is detected, the shim redirects the path to the app's ApplicationData LocalCacheFolder.
+2. CreateFileWFixup monitors calls to CreateFileW that attempt to create a file with extension "log".
+When such an attempt is detected, the fixup redirects the path to the app's ApplicationData LocalCacheFolder.
     Again, the app initiates this behavior indirectly with a call to System.IO.File.CreateText.